-5.1 route-set Class
+5.1 as-set Class

-The attributes of the route-set class are shown in Figure 9.
-The route-set attribute defines the name of the set.
-It is an RPSL name that starts with "rs-".
+The attributes of the as-set class are shown in Figure 9.
+The as-set attribute defines the name of the set.
+It is an RPSL name that starts with "as-".
 The members attribute lists the members of the set.
-The members attribute is a list of address prefixes or other route-set names.
-Note that, the route-set class is a set of route prefixes, not of RPSL route objects.
+The members attribute is a list of AS numbers, or other as-set names.